 Along with visual pollution (not to mention more widely acknowledged factors such as air pollution, soil contamination and waste management infrastructure), noise pollution is one of the components contributing to constituting Ulaanbaatar as a rather unhealthy and stressful living environment.
 That does not however in any way imply an unambiguity of the city’s soundscapes’ character.
 Their intensity and murkiness are not unequivocal, which is what I try to highlight with my recordings some of which along with their brief descriptions you can find below.

 AS OF NOW PLEASE LISTEN TO AN EARLIER SET OF MY FIELD RECORDINGS (MOSTLY ULAANBAATAR ONES) PUBLISHED BY THE POLISH SOUNDSCAPE INSTITUTE.
-HOPEFULLY I WILL MANAGE TO UPDATE THIS PAGE IN THE COMING WEEKS.
+HOPEFULLY I WILL MANAGE TO UPDATE THIS PAGE SOON.